actions/importer-labs/jenkins/readme.md

 Manually Install the GitHub CLI Valet extension.
 More information on the [GitHub Valet CLI extension](https://github.com/github/gh-valet)

-- Verify you are in the Visual Studio Code terminal
+- Verify you are in the codespace terminal
 - Run this command to install the GitHub Valet extension
 - `gh extension install github/gh-valet`
 - Verify the result of the install is: `✓ Installed extension github/gh-valet`